 The Company holds two unlisted investments in companies carrying out research in identifying biomarkers for diagnosing health conditions.
 The directors have reviewed the progress of this research over the last year.
-In common with much scientific research there is uncertainty, both in relation to the science and to the commercial outcome, and no information to be able to reliably calculate a fair value for these investments.
-The carrying value of these investments will continue to be historic cost.
+In common with much scientific research, there is uncertainty, both in relation to the science and to the commercial outcome, and no information to be able to reliably calculate a fair value for these investments.